 The ecological effects of bycatch mortality are the same as fishing mortality from directed fishing efforts.
 If not properly managed and accounted for, either form of mortality could potentially reduce stock biomass to an unsustainable level.
-As mentioned in the above section, the South Atlantic For-Hire Reporting Amendment includes an action to enhance landings data reporting in the headboat sector, and CE-BA 3 includes an action improve bycatch reporting.
-Better bycatch and discard data would provide a better understanding of the composition and magnitude of catch and bycatch, enhance the quality of data provided for stock assessments, increase the quality of assessment output, and lead to better decisions regarding additional measures to reduce bycatch.
+As mentioned in the above section, the South Atlantic For-Hire Reporting Amendment included an action which required weekly electronic reporting to enhance landings data reporting in the headboat sector.
+Better bycatch and discard data will provide a better understanding of the composition and magnitude of catch and bycatch, enhance the quality of data provided for stock assessments, increase the quality of assessment output, and lead to better decisions regarding additional measures to reduce bycatch.
 Management measures that affect gear and effort for a target species can influence fishing mortality in other species.
-Therefore, enhanced catch and bycatch monitoring would provide better data that could be used in multi-species assessments.
+Therefore, enhanced catch and bycatch monitoring will provide better data that can be used in multi-species assessments.
 These improvements in harvest monitoring efforts in the headboat sector, will also be extended to the charter and commercial sectors of all fisheries in the southeast region.

 Removing black snapper, dog snapper, mahogany snapper, and schoolmaster from the FMP is unlikely to result in significant ecological effects, positive or negative, due to changes in bycatch.
 Clarifying Golden Tilefish Longline Endorsement regulations is also not expected to result in adverse impacts on the ecological environment due to changes in bycatch.
+Amendment

-Amendment 35 would not modify the gear types or fishing techniques in the snapper grouper fishery.
+35 would not modify the gear types or fishing techniques in the snapper grouper fishery.
 Therefore, ecological effects due to changes in bycatch in this fishery are likely to be negligible if actions in this amendment are implemented.
 For more details on ecological effects, see Chapters 3 and 4 of the Comprehensive AM and Dolphin Allocation Amendment.